Encharted Cook

 A graphic showing volume measurements and their value when cutting a recipe in half.

-Some volume measurements in recipes can be a little tricky to calculate when you need to cut a recipe in half.
-Here is a handy graphic and a chart showing the ½ value of fractions of cups, tablespoons, and teaspoons.
+Calculating recipe fractions can be tricky.
+Here is a graphic and a chart with the ½ value of cups, tablespoons, and teaspoons.

 A graphic showing volume measurements and their value when cutting a recipe in half.